causalabs/causadb-docs/docs/examples/customer_intent.md

 causadb.setToken("<YOUR_API_KEY>");

 const model = causadb.createModel("customer_intent");

+model.attachDataFromDB("customer_intent_db");
 ```

+If you don't already have an API key, [get in touch](https://causa.tech) to set one up.

 ## Fitting the causal model

 Once we have initialised CausaDB and created our model instance, the next step is to define the causal model with the relevant variables and their relationships.
 This means specifying the input features and the causal relationships between them.
-We'll define these manually in this example, but there are more automated approaches that we explore in other examples.
+We'll define these manually in this example, but there are also automated and semi-automated approaches that we explore in other examples.
+This only needs to be done once when first setting up the model or when updating it.

-### Defining the Causal Relationships
+### Defining the causal relationships

 The causal model in CausaDB allows us to incorporate domain knowledge about potential causal relationships between variables.
 In our case, we have: